0191 5131313 | hello@siris.co.uk

 However, during a weather event (i.e. a storm or extremely heavy rainfall), water companies are permitted to use storm overflows, which are designed to store wastewater until the treatment works has capacity to treat it, or discharge the diluted wastewater back to the water course, known as a “spill”.
 This is essential, as otherwise untreated water would back up through the sewage system and flood homes and businesses.

-EDM measures the frequency and duration of spills from these storm overflows.
+EDM data measures the frequency and duration of spills from these storm overflows.
 This is important because the Environment Agency needs to closely monitor the amount of untreated wastewater that is entering rivers and streams and ensure water companies are keeping within their FFT limits

 Why is everyone talking about EDM?